Maple Leaf Gardens: Loblaws and Ryerson/TMU (2004–present)

 Needing an authentic stand-in for New York's third Madison Square Garden during the Depression Era, the producers shot the boxing sequences of Cinderella Man (Russell Crowe and Renée Zellweger) at Maple Leaf Gardens in 2004.
-Maple Leaf Gardens was stripped of some of its outdoor signage for production of an episode of Canadian-produced Flashpoint.
+Maple Leaf Gardens was stripped of some of its outdoor signage for the production of an episode of Canadian-produced Flashpoint.
 The arena was named "The Godwin Coliseum" in the episode titled "Behind the Blue Line" that originally aired on November 20, 2009.

 On September 8, 2009, Matt Damon hosted a concert in support of the charity ONEXONE.
 It was the first concert at Maple Leaf Gardens in 8 years.
 The arena was used on May 8, 2009, for the International Gay and Lesbian Travel Association's convention tradeshow.
 Also in 2009, the arena was used as the venue for the first season of Battle of the Blades, a CBC-produced reality competition pairing former NHL hockey players with professional figure skaters in a pairs figure skating competition.

 In 2009, Loblaws announced it had entered into discussions with Toronto Metropolitan University, then known as Ryerson University, regarding the possible future joint use of the arena.
-On November 30, 2009, the federal government agreed to contribute $20 million as part of a $60 million project to renovate the arena into a Loblaws grocery store and a new athletic facility for TMU which included a fitness facility, studios, high-performance courts, and an NHL-sized ice hockey rink seating approximately 2,796 guests.
-The plans involved gutting the existing interior, and laying new floors for retail use at ground level, with the athletic centre located above.
-Construction began later that year.
+On November 30, 2009, the federal government agreed to contribute $20 million as part of a $60 million project to renovate the arena into a Loblaws grocery store and a new athletic facility for TMU, which included a fitness facility, studios, high-performance courts, and an NHL-sized ice hockey rink seating approximately 2,796 guests.
+The plans involved gutting the existing interior and laying new floors for retail use at ground level, with the athletic centre located above.

+In early 2010, Loblaws invited five design agencies to pitch against each other.
+The brief was simple: “Create the best food store in the world.”
+Four of the five contenders were North American firms.
+However, surprisingly, a foreign team ended up scoring the job: Landini Associates, a multidisciplinary retail design and branding consultancy based in Sydney, Australia.